rorystouder/OptionBotPro/docs/README.md

-# TastyTrades UI Documentation
+# OptionBotPro Documentation

-This directory contains all documentation for the TastyTrades UI application, organized by category for easy navigation.
+This directory contains all documentation for the OptionBotPro application, organized by category for easy navigation.

 ## Documentation Structure